-If desired, press More once to add 10 seconds or twice to add 20 seconds.
-Press Less once to subtract 10 seconds or twice to subtract 20 seconds.
+If desired, press

+More once to add 10 seconds

+or twice to add 20 seconds.

+Press Less once

+to subtract 10 seconds or twice

+to subtract 20 seconds.

-down in the display.
+Press Start; the cooking will start and the time will count down in the display.
 At the end of cooking, five beeps will sound.

 - 1. Pop one bag at a time. - 2.
 Place bag in oven according to manufacturers' directions. - 3.
-Start with popcorn at room temperature. - Allow popped corn to sit unopened for a few minutes. - Open bag carefully to prevent burns, because steam will escape. - 6.
+Start with popcorn at room temperature. - 4.
+Allow popped corn to sit unopened for a few minutes. - Open bag carefully to prevent burns, because steam will escape. - 6.
 Do not reheat unpopped kernels or reuse bag. - If popcorn is of a different weight than listed, follow instructions on popcorn package. - 8.
-Never leave the oven unattended. - 9.
-If popping slows to 2 to 3 seconds between pops, stop oven.
-Overcooking can burn popcorn or cause fire. - 10.
-When popping multiple bags one right after the other, the cooking time may vary slightly.
+Never leave the oven unattended. - If popping slows to 2 to 3 seconds between pops, stop oven.
+Overcooking can burn popcorn or cause fire. - When popping multiple bags one right after the other, the cooking time may vary slightly.
 This does not affect the popcorn results.